3 New Payment Methods You Should Start Accepting Now

 When a transaction is completed and a card is not present (CNP), Square assumes a higher risk of fraud and chargebacks.
 Therefore, CNP payment methods have a higher processing fee than transactions completed in person through Square Point of Sale.
 Authenticated, in-person payments like chip cards and NFC tend to be the most secure way to get customers to pay, and generally have lower processing rates associated with them.

 What is the most secure method of payment?

 In-person payments with the card owner’s signature are highly secure, reducing the risk of chargebacks and credit card fraud.
 You can also require a valid government-issued ID with every credit card purchase, and keep proof of all credit card orders.
-If you take payments where the card is not present, you might ask your customers to sign a credit card authorization form, which gives you permission to charge their card on an ongoing basis.
+If you take payments where the card is not present, you might ask your customers to sign a credit card authorisation form, which gives you permission to charge their card on an ongoing basis.

 I want to build an online shop, which payment method is right for me?

 Not interested in managing your inventory online?
 No worries!
-With Square Virtual Terminal you don’t need a separate card reader or app, making it ideal for businesses that specialize in wholesale orders or bill remotely over phone or fax.
+With Square Virtual Terminal you don’t need a separate card reader or app, making it ideal for businesses that specialise in wholesale orders or bill remotely over phone or fax.